charlasu/Playing_with_Python/README.md

 * Final tally of all votes cast
 * List of candidates as well as the percentage of votes received and the actual number of votes received
 * Determines the winner
+* Exports all results to a text file